Joel-Utoware/Tennis-Ace-Challenge-CodeCademy-/README.md

 # Tennis-Ace-Challenge-CodeCademy-
 Tennis Ace Challenge from CodeCademy.

-Create multiple Linear regression models on a dataset for tennis player statistics
+Create multiple Linear regression models on a dataset for tennis player statistics and create graphs to compare results.